In the video above and in the article below we’re going to talk about how to defend and escape the Rear Naked Choke.

 And this goes double for the RNC.
 If you’re trapped in Rear Mount then do everything in your power to stop your opponent from cinching up his arm position into the full choking position.
 And work on escaping rear mount as fast as possible too!

-Check out the video below to get a sense of your escape options are when you’ve screwed up, given your opponent your back, and now he’s hunting relentlessly for that Rear Naked Choke.
+Check out this video on Youtube How to Escape the Rear Naked Choke (also embedded at the top of this page) to get a sense of your escape options are when you’ve screwed up, given your opponent your back, and now he’s hunting relentlessly for that Rear Naked Choke.

-- Get Submission Defense in the Android Store by clicking here
+- iOS: Get the Grapplearts BJJ Master App in the Apple iTunes Store FOR FREE by clicking here